(Above image of the Gospel of Thomas courtesy of the

 The Gospel of Thomas Collection

-There is a growing consensus among scholars that the Gospel of Thomas
+There is a general consensus among scholars that the Gospel of Thomas

 discovered over a half century ago in the Egyptian desert dates to the very